NVIDIA/spark-rapids/tools/README.md

 at how much time the tasks spent doing processing on the CPU vs waiting on IO.
 This is not always a good indicator because sometimes you may be doing IO that is encrypted and the CPU has to do work to decrypt it, so the environment you are running on needs to be taken into account.

+Note that SQL queries that contain failed jobs are not included.

 Sample output in csv:
 ```